LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 The band was born in the surf music craze of the early 1960s.
 A bunch of students at Westchester High in Los Angeles put together a little combo in 1963 that went by the name of the Crossfires.
 Unlike most high school rock bands, they actually continued to play together even after their members moved on to college.

-By 1965, folk rock had definitely replaced surfing music, so taking a page from the Byrds, the band renamed itself, the Tyrtles.
-Problem was most people had trouble pronouncing that name correctly, so the band settled on the conventional spelling and the Turtles were on their way.
+By 1965, folk rock had definitely replaced surf music, so taking a page from the Byrds, the band renamed itself, the Tyrtles.
+The problem was most people had trouble pronouncing that name correctly, so the band settled on the conventional spelling, and the Turtles were on their way.

 Despite all their achievements on the singles charts, the band could not sell albums.
 Only the LP containing the aforementioned “Happy Together” and their first Greatest Hits package even charted.
 By 1969, the band was fighting with their record label and fighting with each other, so they packed it in.

 Kaylan & Volman became better known as Flo & Eddie.
-They hosted several nationally syndicated radio shows and found steady work as session plays (singing back up on Bruce Springsteen’s “Hungry Heart” and several of Alice Cooper’s tracks, among others).
-Along the way, the duo also bought the rights to the Turtles original recordings and have done an excellent job of keeping the band’s catalog in print.
+They hosted several nationally syndicated radio shows and found steady work as session players (singing back up on Bruce Springsteen’s “Hungry Heart” and several of Alice Cooper’s tracks, among others).
+Along the way, the duo also bought the rights to the Turtles' original recordings and has done an excellent job of keeping the band’s catalog in print.

 Starting in 2010, Flo & Eddie formed a new version of the Turtles and took to touring the oldies circuit.
-Unfortunately, Kaylan has had health problem, which have curtailed his touring, but Volman continues with well-known session singer Ron Dante (“Sugar, Sugar,” “Traces,” “Leader of the Laundermat”) stepping in to keep the Turtles performing into their 7th decade.
+Unfortunately, Kaylan has passed away, but Volman continues with well-known session singer Ron Dante (“Sugar, Sugar,” “Traces,” “Leader of the Laundermat”) stepping in to keep the Turtles performing into their 7th decade.

 Good for Your Heart, Good for Your Brain